 AVgas has long been used as the fuel for piston powered aircraft, but as we will see, Aero diesel engines will use either JET or diesel fuels.

-This development is in anticipation of the disappearance of high priced AVgas in the near future, or until a good replacement fuel is found and worldwide delivery and quality is assured.
+This development is in anticipation of the disappearance of high priced AVgas in the near future, or until a good drop-in replacement fuel is found and worldwide delivery and quality is assured.

 In this section we delve deeper into the most commonly used spark ignited aircraft fuel, AVgas, taking a look into its properties and advantages.